 How do these KPIs compare vs. the decision criteria you mentioned earlier

-re there any rewards/penalties for achieving/missing KPIs?
+How are KPIs monitored and evaluated?
+Are there any rewards/penalties for achieving/missing KPIs?
 If yes, what are they?

 What are the government policies and healthcare priorities?
 How have these impacted formulary decisions and composition?